New 42 day free trial

 If you answered “yes” to any of these questions, then we are sorry to disappoint you.
 The USPS cannot give you what you want.

-The USPS APIs feature little to no example code.
+The USPS address verification API features little to no example code.
 Their documentation is considered weak by nearly all who use them.
 SDKs for their postal address APIs aren't provided at all, so you'll have to code it one line at a time.
 The USPS really doesn't offer any shortcuts here.

-Chat support isn't available for the USPS address APIs.
+As if that weren’t enough, chat support isn't available for the USPS address APIs.
 When it comes to phone support, we can tell you that the experience is even more painful than testing in production.
-After listening to the same two and a half minute song 43 times (107 Minutes), we couldn't take it anymore and ended the call.
+After listening to the same two-and-a-half-minute song 43 times (107 Minutes), we couldn't take it anymore and ended the call.

-Finally, the USPS APIs are all XML all-the-time.
-So, you'll need to hop in your time machine and go to the world of Windows 98, Furby, and an average internet speed of 30 KBPS to prepare for your XML adventure.
+Finally, the USPS address validation API is fully XML.
+So, to prepare for your XML adventure, you'll need to hop in your time machine and go to the world of Windows 98, Furby, and an average internet speed of 30 KBPS.

-Sure, the USPS APIs are free to use, but they come at a price: reliability.
+Sure, the USPS’s address verification API is free to use, but it comes at a price: reliability.

-Besides being notorious for poor documentation and weak support, the USPS APIs are well known among developers for having chronic downtime issues.
+Besides being notorious for poor documentation and weak support, the USPS’s address validation API is well-known among developers for having chronic downtime issues.

 Non-USPS addresses: Address data completeness

-If an address is in a rural area, or the weather conditions are too harsh to send a mail carrier, the USPS simply won't deliver to that address.
+If an address is in a rural area, or the weather conditions are too harsh to send a mail carrier, the USPS simply won't deliver to that address, even if you pay extra for Priority Mail or Priority Mail Express.
 Likewise, newly developed areas often are not included in their database for some time.
 We refer to these locations as non-postal or non-USPS addresses.

 Luckily for these locations, private companies like FedEx, UPS, DHL, and Amazon happily deliver to these areas.
 If you want to validate all real addresses, regardless of where they're located, you'll need to find a more reliable solution than the USPS database.

-In addition to not including every address, the USPS API system lacks reliability, its documentation falls flat, and its Terms of Service are restrictive.
+In addition to not including every address, the USPS address validation API lacks reliability, its documentation falls flat, and its Terms of Service are restrictive.
 So, what's the solution for getting every single deliverable address?

 When it comes to software for USPS address validation, the postal service focuses on organizing address data, NOT on sharing it.
-Therefore, third-party companies create the best address validation services and software, allowing you to use the USPS database info in a more effective and less restrictive way than the USPS.
-Many of these companies take the data from the USPS and combine it with supplemental information they feel would be helpful to their customers.
-Most of these providers make this augmented data available through APIs.
+Therefore, external parties and companies create the best address validation services and software, allowing you to use the USPS database information more effectively and less restrictively than the USPS.
+Smarty combines the data from the USPS with supplemental information they feel would be helpful to you and your organization, making this augmented data available through APIs.

 Note: Since this article deals with APIs (which are used to validate addresses then give them back to you), it may be helpful to brush up on terms like "uptime" and "documentation."

-The proud men and women in blue shorts are the authority when it comes to shipping in the United States.
+The proud men and women in blue shorts are the authority on shipping in the United States.
 Their data is always up-to-date because it comes to them first.
 They keep track of virtually every mailable address in the country—and with 160,000,000 delivery points in the US, that's no small feat.
-They handle the deliveries, and they keep track of where everything is going.
+They handle the deliveries and keep track of where everything is going.

 In short, they do all the hard work.

 The USPS has recognized that the information they've aggregated is worth something to the rest of the nation, and they've made it available in a number of ways.
-For starters, they have a Web Interface that can validate an address for you, free of charge, right on their website.
-It's a simple little gizmo that lets you enter addresses one-at-a-time, and gives you a quick thumbs-up/thumbs-down for validation.
-They also have an API that provides address validation services.
+For starters, they have a web interface that can validate an address for you, free of charge, right on their website.
+It's a simple little gizmo that lets you enter addresses individually and gives you a quick thumbs-up/thumbs-down for validation.

-The USPS solutions (their Web Interface and their API) would be well suited for anyone with an address validation job that's not system critical, not time sensitive, not high volume, and will result in packages being sent via the USPS (as per their API's license agreement).
-In other words, if your needs are standard and simple, you can have this done for free.
+The USPS solutions (their Web Interface and API) would be well suited for anyone with an address validation job that's not system-critical, time-sensitive, or high-volume and will result in packages being sent via the USPS (as per their API's license agreement).
+In other words, if your needs are standard and simple, you can do this for free.

 But if you're reading this article, we have a feeling that your address validation needs are a little more extensive.
-Maybe you need something easier to use, or something more reliable for your mission-critical applications.
-Keep reading, and we'll tell you about some companies that make the USPS's blood, sweat, and tears easier to access.
+Maybe you need something easier to use or something more reliable for your mission-critical applications.
+Keep reading, and we'll tell you how Smarty makes the USPS's blood, sweat, and tears more accessible and user-friendly.

 Smarty